 If you want to renovate your home in order to improve its energy efficiency, you can benefit from subsidies.
 The federal government, cantons, and municipalities have various energy efficiency subsidy programs in place.
 For example, if you repair an old facade and improve its insulating properties, this counts as a measure that's eligible for subsidy.
 You can find out here what can be subsidized in your canton.

 Renovate your home but minimize costs

 An integral part of the financial consideration of a renovation is the tax burden.
 Imputed rental value, amount of debt and the new property value are some of the factors influencing the tax planning of a renovation.

 Save taxes with value-maintaining renovations

 You can deduct value-maintaining expenses from your taxes as property maintenance costs.
 The deciding issue is in which tax period the value-maintaining expenses will be incurred.
 Instead of deducting all costs in just one year, it may be useful to distribute the renovation work over several years for sustained tax savings.
 However, if a renovation is needed urgently, it is advisable to complete it immediately.
-Taxes can also play a significant role in more extensive renovation that enhances the value of your home because you can deduct the additional debt interest because of the increased mortgage.
+Taxes can also play a significant role in more extensive renovation work that enhances the value of your home, as you can deduct the additional debt interest because of the increased mortgage.
 This lowers your tax burden.